 - 6.1.
 We will have the same high expectations of the quality of pupils' work in these subjects as for other curriculum areas.
 A strong curriculum will build on the knowledge pupils have previously acquired, including in other subjects, with regular feedback provided on pupil progress. - 6.2.
 Lessons will be planned to ensure that pupils of differing abilities, including the most able, are suitably challenged.
 Teaching will be assessed and assessments used to identify where pupils need extra support or intervention. - 6.3.
-PSHE is assessed on a termly basis students complete low stakes quizzes at the start and the end of the term to allow us to address misconceptions.
-Students also complete a written scenario-based assessment at the end of each term which is graded by their PT as per the academy policy
+KS3 students will receive 3 assessments per academic year. - 6.4.
+KS4 students will receive 1 assessment per academic year.